leotrs/erdos/content/challenges/graphs/simple.md

 {% from 'img_desc.html' import img_desc %}
 {{ img_desc("simple.svg",
-            "A multigraph with one self-edge and two parallel edges.")}}
+            "A multigraph with one self-edge and two parallel edges, alongside a simple graph.")}}

 From now on, we will work exclusively with simple graphs, unless explicitly stated otherwise.